edurant/edurant.github.io/advising/ceElectiveRules.md

 ## HU/SS EL = Humanities or Social Science Elective
 * Students must have a total of 5, and at least 2 in each category
-* All numbered HU4\* and SS4\*.
+* Includes all numbered HU4\* and SS4\*.
 There is a button to show just these in Scheduler 2008.
 * Should include anything listed in Scheduler 2008.
 Note that some classes are &ldquo;closed&rdquo; from the beginning; these are often classes that involve an overseas trip.
 The student needs to talk to the professor if they are interested in these classes.
+* HU332 Bioethics may be taken as an HU elective by students for whom HU432 Ethics is required, including CEs.
 * As of the 2016-&rsquo;17 catalog the restriction regarding a minimum Language II for HU credit is removed.
 Now, language courses follow the same HU elective rules as all other HU courses.

 ## Technical Elective = Tech EL = Prog EL = PE = Program Elective